Please download Covid-19 training guidance HERE

 Towels.
 Couch paper.
 Wet wipes and oil ( Grape Seed Oil )will be provided.

-Tea & Coffee making facilities will be provided.
-You may wish to bring your individual choice of beverage.
+Tea & Coffee will be provided.

 Please be aware that I may be required to share your contact details with the Association of Reflexologists AoR ( Accreditor of workshop) for the purpose of gathering attendees feedback on this workshop and for no other purpose and your details will be deleted after 6 months.